biofuture/Ublastx_stageone/README.md

 After a while or so, you will notice that their are four files generated for your information.

 1. PcoA figures of your samples and other environment samples
-2. Other three tabular mother tables which including the profile of ARGs type and sub type information, as long as with other environment samples mother table
+2. Other three tabular mother tables which including the profile of ARGs type and sub type information, as well as other environment samples mother table